MRiazIsr/ToDoList/README.md

 # CRUD API for To Do Tasks
-* If on github readmy params looking not readable you can open it After Application is started in borwser: 'http://localhost:3000/'
+* If on github readmy params looking not readable you can open it After Application is started in postman: 'http://localhost:3000/'

 ### Technology used in the aplication: ###
 * Node.js version 18+
 * Expres.js for routing